The Guide To Lonavala Bhimashankar Trek

 - Starting point: Tungarli Dam

 At Tungarli, walk straight ahead on the wide trail.
 After about 2 hours you will reach a fork.
 Proceed along the trail on the right.
 An hour on this trail will bring you to Valvand village.
-While trekking through this stretch, you will get breathtaking views of Rajmachi hills.
+While trekking through this stretch, you will get breathtaking views of the Rajmachi hills.
 Numerous birds and butterflies dot the landscape.
 You might even be able to spot trains in the distance.

 The wide trail ends at Valvand village.
 Once you cross Valvand, you enter a forest.
-The trail ascends steeply as soon as you’re inside the forest.
+The trail ascends steeply as soon as you're inside the forest.
 The forest is very dense and the trail is barely visible.
 Wishing 15 minutes, you reach a clearing.
-Shirota Lake becomes visible to your right – this is a blue reservoir surrounds by hills.
+Shirota Lake becomes visible to your right - this is a blue reservoir surrounded by hills.